Saklkas/Saklkas.github.io/_pages/cv.md

   * Defined the concept of the "Large Brain-signal Model," providing the first formal characterization for EEG signal decoding, exploring its architecture, functions, and potential impact.
   * Developed a comprehensive flowchart of Transformer architectures in EEG decoding and discussed key challenges (e.g., data diversity, model generalization) and future prospects for the field.
 * **Project IV: EEG Decoding with Temporal-Spectral-Spatial Transformer** _Oct.
 2023 - May.
 2024_
-  * CNN, Transformer, Multi-Features, Multi-Branch,
+  * _keywords: CNN, Transformer, Multi-Features, Multi-Branch_
   * Developed a novel EEG decoding model, Dual-TSST, which integrates both temporal and spectral features using a dual-branch convolutional neural network to handle raw EEG and time-frequency data derived from wavelet transformations.
   * Combined extracted features using a Transformer encoder, capturing global long-range dependencies in non-stationary EEG signals, leading to superior classification performance.
   * Achieved competitive results on public datasets such as BCI IV 2a, BCI IV 2b, and SEED, with accuracy rates of 80.67%, 88.64%, and 96.65%, respectively, surpassing state-of-the-art models.